Recap / Star Trek Deep Space Nine S 03 E 15 Destiny

 Crazy-Prepared: Federation standard operating practice includes having a backup to their backup power supplies.
 Dejar questions this, but given what the average Starfleet ship goes through, it's pretty smart.

 Fantastic Racism: Miles thinks this is what's going on, at first.
 Then it turns out it's not humans the Cardassian he's arguing with has problems with.
+It's not even entirely clear if her sexism is real, or just a convenient excuse to trade barbs with him (read: flirt).

 The Mole: Dejar is really an Obsidian Order agent, whose mission was to sabotage the project in order to demonstrate that Bajorans and Cardassians could not work together.